SQL Server Maintenance Solution

 Execute

 Execute commands.
 By default, the commands are executed normally.
-If this parameter is set to N, the commands are printed only.
+If this parameter is set to N, then the commands are printed only.

 Value Description